panzi/carbon-client/README.md

 * Auto-connect on writing metrics, so you don't need to call `connect()` and it automatically re-connects if the connection is lost.
 * Retry sending on failure with a given retry count and delay.
+* Custom socket factory.
+This can be used to implement TLS support.

 Examples
 --------